Camper van essentials for successful vanlife packing

 However, I know staying active during the journey is one of the most important factors in having a fun trip: Movement keeps me mentally sharp and alert during long periods of driving the road.

 Instead of stopping for extra coffee or, worse, a sugary snack, I pull over to do a few stretches, squats or jumping jacks to get the blood flowing before hitting the next stretch of road.

 Therefore, it is important to make space to carry your bicycle, yoga mat, climbing gear, hiking shoes, or any other gear you need to stay active!

 When I used to go on road trips in the car, I fell into the habit of buying something every time I stopped for gas or the bathroom.
 On one extended weekend trip, I bought every single meal on the road.
-Not only was I kicking myself for wasting money, I had also done a great disservice to my energy levels and digestive system.
+Not only was I kicking myself for wasting money, I had also done a great disservice to my energy levels, digestive system and overall health.